 Types of Interior Paint Finishes

-Different paint finishes have their own advantages and best uses.
-How shiny or bright you want your room will help you determine which paint sheen types to choose for your rooms.
+Different paint finishes (sometimes called paint textures) have their own advantages and best uses.
+How shiny or bright you want your room will help you determine the paint sheen types to choose for your rooms.

 Here is a look at the types of paint finishes available, in order of lowest to highest sheen, and how best to use them in your home: